Why Chiropractic Care is so Important for sufferers of Ankylosing Spondylitis

 Pain in the lower back, hips, and buttocks that gets worse with rest and better with movement.

 What are early signs of AS?

 Early signs include pain and stiffness in the lower region of the back near the hip joints.
 The pain tends to worse while sitting or sleeping and improves with movement throughout the day.
 This is due to inflammation in the joints between the low back and the pelvis.
 This is called the sacroiliac joint.

 As the inflammation progresses it begins to affect the segments of the spine and can affect the joints between the spine and ribs, making it hard to breathe.
 Other joints can be impacted as well such as the hips, shoulders, and sometimes the knees.
 As the disease advances people become susceptible to fractures of the vertebrae.

 Ankylosing Spondylitis is an inflammatory disease and is systemic in nature, meaning it is not just reserved for a person’s back but can causes inflammation in other areas of the body as well.
 A person’s eyes tend to be susceptible to this inflammation

-Most commonly men in their teens to 30’s develop Ankylosing Spondylitis, although women can be affected too.
-People of Native American descent are at greater risk for Ankylosing Spondylitis.
+Most commonly men in their teens to 30’s develop AS, although women can be affected too.
+People of Native American descent are at greater risk.

 Is Ankylosing Spondylitis genetic?